IPA_MOD(3) IPA_MOD(3)

 should be inside the given time interval.
 The pointer to the

-array of struct ipa_rule_stat should be returned in *bufp, num-
+array of struct ipa_rule_stat should be returned in *buf_ptr,

-of entries is equal to zero, then *bufp must be NULL.
+number of entries is equal to zero, then *buf_ptr must be NULL.

 Structure struct ipa_rule_stat represents statistics of one

-specify date of both timestamps of a rule's record (a new record
+mday specify date of both timestamps of a rule's record (a new

-for any rule is always appended for a new day, that's why it is
+record for any rule is always appended for a new day, that's why

-enough only these three fields for dates of both timestamps).
+it is enough only these three fields for dates of both time-

-of second timestamp. cnt is statistics for the time interval in
+s2 is time of second timestamp. cnt is statistics for the time

 st_get_limit_stat